 Nikki is a self-taught SEO with a passion for site speed and technical search engine optimization, which she picked up working agency-side.
 She enjoys the fast pace of agency life and getting to tackle many different types of client issues.

 Nikki tweets about website migrations, audits, eCommerce SEO, site speed, and the latest news and developments in the industry.
 Not to mention #TechSEOTuesdays

 I love SEO because it’s fast paced and always evolving which satisfies my curiosity and constant desire to learn.”

 Lucy began her career in SEO after a short stint as a private investigator, full of curiosity!
 After several years at an agency in London, she began consulting for various startups and then leaped into freelance life.
 All of that experience led Lucy to start her own SEO agency, Pandable.

 Lucy tweets about SEO, business, investing, culture, and working remote.

-I like puzzles, so for me search engine optimization is in fact like a puzzle I have to solve.
+I like puzzles, so for me search engine optimization is like a puzzle I have to solve.”

-Chris ended up in SEO after years in the wilderness of not quite figuring out how his skills would translate into a proper job.
-Eventually, he came to realize that his accumulated knowledge of web development meant that Technical SEO was a perfect fit.
+Chris ended up in SEO after he realized that his accumulated knowledge of web development meant that Technical SEO was a perfect fit.

 Chris tweets about experimenting with fun web technologies free tools that make your professional or creative work on the web a lot easier.

-Diana has been in SEO since 2006 when she answered an ad in the paper for a company transitioning from print to digital.
+Diana has been in SEO since 2006.
 After 12 years of working with SMBs & large OEMs, she accepted a new job as Digital Marketing Director for a boutique brand agency where she learned about storytelling in content.
 Now, Diana works at Semrush and talks about SEO all day.